Simplified Two-Dimensional Model for Global Atmospheric Dynamics: Chern-Simons single layer model

 We close this section setting up the equations for $\vec{p}$ in a form that can be easily integrated and that avoids an unphysical resonant behavior.
 Differentiating \eqref{eq:vecu} with respect to time gives

 where $\nu (\theta)\equiv 2\omega \sin \theta$ is the Coriolis frequency.
 In polar coordinates this equation reads

 where the driving forces are

+with $r_0$ being the Earth's radius.
 Equations (\ref{eq:uddot1},\ref{eq:uddot2}) describe a two-dimensional {\it undamped} harmonic oscillator of resonant frequency $\nu(\theta)$, driven by the external time-dependent forces $f^\theta$ and $f^\phi$.
 If $\tau$ is periodic with a frequency $\omega_0\leq 2 \omega$, there is always a certain latitude $\theta$ for which $\omega_0=2 \omega |\sin \theta|$, producing an unbounded resonance.
 Of course, an oscillator system with no damping is an idealized situation.
-A more realistic scenario should include a dissipative term $\eta p^i$ on the left hand side of \eqref{harm-osc}.
+A more realistic scenario should include a dissipative term $\eta p^i$ on the left hand side of \eqref{eq:vecu}.
 Differentiating once more the new equations with respect to time yields the damped harmonic oscillator equations

 where $2\eta$ is the damping coefficient, the resonant frequency has been shifted from $\nu$ to $\sqrt{\nu^2 + \eta^2}$, and the driving forces are now given by